ihgs/chart_with_vega_docs/README.md

 ### Add a new chart

-1. Click `Chart with Vega` icon
+1. Click the `Chart with Vega` icon
 1. Select a chart type
+1. Click the Open button
-1. Input data of Chart
+1. Input data of the chart
-1. (Optional) Edit vega-lite specification
+1. (Optional) Edit the Vega-Lite specification
-1. Click Add button
+1. Click the Add button

 ### Edit an added chart

-1. Select an added chart in your board
+1. Select a chart on your board
-1. Click `Chart with Vega` icon
+1. Click the `Chart with Vega` icon
-1. Modify data or vega-lite specification
+1. Modify the data or Vega-Lite specification
-1. Click Update button
+1. Click the Update button

 ## Helpful Links